hikeventures/hikeventures.github.io/_posts/events/2018-06-21-Jetboil-Flash-Millijoule.markdown

 ## How to select a cooking system.

 If someone wants to choose a cooking system.
-What other things to pay attention to so what you really want to look at you know.
+What other things to pay attention to?

 For cooking overall its it's about that regulated stove.
 So as you're looking at it how does that regulator work is it going to give you the proper temperature.

 You know because that's what it's going to be and then it's really planning your food but what are you gonna bring with you when you're prepping for you know a pre pre hike or campout.

-Right, you got to think about what kind of food you're cooking.
+You got to think about what kind of food you're cooking.

 If you just bring the hydrated then this is more than sufficient but if you're planning to do a little bit more extensive cooking pasta or you bring some meats that you want to